aragonzkresearch/blog/README.md

-# Groupoid Labs blog
+# AragonZKResearch blog

-The Groupoid Labs blog can be found at [https://blog.groupoidlabs.io/](https://blog.groupoidlabs.io/)
+Aragon ZK Research blog.

 ## Usage
 - Do not commit to `main` branch, always use a branch and do a PR to `main` later on.